neil323423/waves/README.md

 ## Deploy Waves Locally:

-1. Go into your machine terminal
+1. Go into your local machine terminal
 2. Run the commands bellow

 ```bash